Blog by Nutrition Expert : Madhu Soni

 Healthy snacking

-During this time, the markets are flooded with farali namkeen like sabudana chakli, wafers, chips etc, instead opt for healthier options like makhana, dates, anjeer or almonds or walnuts and peanuts.
-Sweet potatoes are excellent choice if you are looking at improving your immunity and reducing inflammation.
+During this time, the markets are flooded with farali namkeen like sabudana chakli, wafers, chips etc., opt for healthier options like makhana, dates, anjeer or almonds or walnuts and peanuts.
+Sweet potatoes are an excellent choice if you are looking to improve your immunity and reduce inflammation.

 Stay hydrated

-As the salt intake is less during the fasting period body loose its fluid very fast hence it is imperative to keep sipping water throughout the day.
+As the salt intake is less during the fasting period body loses its fluid very fast hence it is imperative to keep sipping water throughout the day.
 Besides water include butter milk, coconut water and nimbu pani in your diet.
-Nimbu pani is a great way to replenish the body salt.
-Avoid excess tea and coffee as it leads to leeching of calcium.
+Nimbu pani is a great way to replenish the body's salt.
+Avoid excess tea and coffee as it leads to the leeching of calcium.

 Portion control

-All these super food consumed during navratri are high on proteins and fiber so having it in controlled portion size is very important.
+All these superfoods consumed during navratri are high in proteins and fibre so having them in controlled portion sizes is very important.

-That one meal during the day need not be the compensation of the all the three meals.
+That one meal during the day need not be the compensation for all three meals.
 Having frequent small meals helps to elevate the metabolism and energy levels during the day.

 Fruits

-Best food to eat during fast are these fruits which are loaded with vitamins, minerals and fiber.
+The best food to eat during fast are these fruits which are loaded with vitamins, minerals and fiber.
 One can never go overboard with fruits.
-Bananas are rich in potassium and blend very well in milk shakes, smoothies and yogurt and make a great start to the day.
+Bananas are rich in potassium and blend very well in milkshakes, smoothies and yoghurt and make a great start to the day.

 Plan your meal

-A sudden change in the eating patterns effects the mind and body hence planning is essential.
+A sudden change in eating patterns affects the mind and body hence planning is essential.
 Chalk out the menu for the day rather than eating whatever is available.

 Excessive sweet food will lead to weight gain and low energy levels.
 Avoid fried food and choose grilling, air frying and baking.